How To... - DIY Finishing - Finishing Techniques

 How to identify the coating material with which the wood has been protected

-Possible combinations when finishing with synthetic varnishes
+Possible combinations when finishing with synthetic lacquers

-Polyurethane varnishes cannot be applied over nitrocellulose varnishes and I explained above why.
+Polyurethane varnishes cannot be applied over nitrocellulose varnishes and I explained why above.
 But nitrocellulose ones can be applied over polyurethane ones.
 The condition is that the surface must be sanded before application so that the coats have adhesion.
-Being very resistant, polyurethane varnish is not soaked by the thinner in nitro varnish and varnishes do not stick to it.
-As a rule, hardening varnishes can be applied on top of each other provided that the dry coat is sanded first.
+Being very resistant, polyurethane varnish is not soaked by the thinner in the nitro varnish and the varnishes do not stick to it.
+As a rule, hardening varnishes can be applied one over the other provided the dry coat is sanded first.

 About the author